 In 2010, the Institute for Health Metrics and Evaluation and other academic partners collaborated on a follow up global burden of disease study.
-Researchers could now compare disease rates over the years and measure trends, as discussed Module 1, aptly named Global Trends.
-Data have continued to be collected and updated, and include oral diseases and conditions.
+Researchers could now compare disease rates over the years and measure trends.
+Data have continued to be collected and updated.
+Data include oral diseases and conditions.
 Untreated dental caries was found to be the most prevalent disease, of all 291 diseases and conditions measured in the study.
 2016 data maintains this trend, with caries still leading in prevalence, out of over 300 diseases and conditions that have continued to be monitored.
+(This topic is covered further in Module 1.)